omegaui/cliptopia/README.md

 ![img.png](media_Cliptopia/settings.png)

-#### Please note that Cliptopia is in beta until a stable version releases, which is expected to be released by the end of this month.
+#### Please note that Cliptopia is in beta until a stable version releases.

 ## Installation